MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/walkthrough-desktop-application-python.md

 if __name__ == '__main__':

     try:
-        # You should authenticate for Bing Ads production services with a Microsoft Account,
+        # You should authenticate for Bing Ads services with a Microsoft Account,
         # instead of providing the Bing Ads username and password set.
         authenticate_with_oauth()

-        # Uncomment to run with Bing Ads legacy UserName and Password credentials.
+        # Bing Ads API Version 11 is the last version to support UserName and Password authentication,
-        # For example you would use this method to authenticate in sandbox.
+        # so this function is deprecated.
         #authenticate_with_username()

         # Set to an empty user identifier to get the current authenticated Bing Ads user,